Benchmarking quantum devices beyond classical capabilities: Parity-preserving circuits as estimators for original QV test

-where $C$ is a random circuit of the size $(N, T)$ that contains $T$ layers of random subsystem permutations and random two-qubit gates, $U_z$ are random unitary operations generated from the circuit $C$ containing $T/M$ layers and $\Pi_C$ is the projector onto the corresponding heavy output subspace.
-Using the exponential distribution hypothesis~\cite{Math_monster_theoretic_fundations} for $N, T/M >\!> 1$ we approximate one layer of the circuit by one large random unitary operator, and we estimate $h_U$ as
+where $C$ is a random quantum volume circuit of the size $(N, T)$, \bl{ composed} of random permutations and random two-qubit gates.
+The \bl{circuit $C$ is decomposed into $T$ sub-circuits, denoted as $U_z$}, each containing $T/M$ layers and $\Pi_C$ is the projector onto the corresponding heavy output subspace.
+Using the exponential distribution hypothesis~\cite{Math_monster_theoretic_fundations} for $N, T/M \gg 1$ we approximate one layer of the circuit by one large random unitary operator, and we estimate $h_U$ as